Secure Storage

 -

-Generate and return the signature for the specified message digest using the key pair located in the given secure storage slot.
+Generate and return the signature for the specified message digest using the key pair located in the secure storage.

 - Parameters: